dentarg/auth0-blog/_posts/2018-01-11-oauth2-the-complete-guide.markdown

 #### The Client

-The client is the application trying to access to the user's account.
+The client is the application trying to access the user's account.
 It needs Authorization to do so.
-This might be the website you're on, or the app you've installed to your phone.
+This might be the website you're on, the app you've installed to your phone, or both.
 In our example, this would be Spotify.

 #### The Resource Server